 Beyond imprinted genes, MET3 expression pattern is reminiscent of the expression of genes controlled by the endosperm FIS Polycomb group complex (PcG) composed of FIE, MSI1, FIS2 and MEA (Guitton et al. 2004).
 To investigate if MET3 could be regulated by PcG, we introgressed a MET3 transcriptional reporter into fie and msi1 mutant background (Fig. 3a-d).
-We could observe increased pMET3:H2B-RFP reporter expression in 49% of the seeds (n=249) in fie/+ mutant and 44% (n=240) in msi1/+ mutant background characteristic of the maternal gametophytic effect of those mutations (Fig. 3d).
-In msi1 and fie mutants, pMET3:H2B-RFP expression is higher and observed throughout the endosperm (Fig. 3b-c) whereas at the same developmental stage the expression of pMET3:H2B-RFP is already restricted to the chalazal pole in wild-type seeds (Fig. 3a).
+We could observe increased pMET3:H2B-RFP reporter expression in 49% of the seeds (n = 379) in fie/+ mutant and 44% (n = 359)in msi1/+ mutant background characteristic of the maternal gametophytic effect of those mutations (Fig. 3d).
+In msi1 and fie mutant seeds, pMET3:H2B-RFP expression is higher and observed throughout the endosperm (Fig. 3b-c), whereas at the same developmental stage the expression of pMET3:H2B-RFP is already restricted to the chalazal pole in wild-type seeds (Fig. 3a).
+Interestingly, this regulation seems restricted to the endosperm as no ectopic expression of pMET3:H2B-RFP was observed in the central cell, egg cell and sperm cells before fertilization (Fig. S3a-b).
 In order to confirm that the regulation of MET3 by MSI1 and FIE was not only restricted to our transgene, we performed a RT-qPCR of MET3 expression in wild-type and mutant selected seeds at 10 DAP (Fig. 3e).
-We could observe a clear upregulation of MET3 expression in both fie and msi1 seeds compare to wild-type seeds (t-test p-value of 0.0543 and 0.0114 respectively).
-Using publicly available data, we could see that the upregulation of MET3 is also observed in other PcG mutants (Fig. S3a-b).
-MET3 upregulation was observed in silique samples of clf mutant (Fig. S3a) (Liu et al. 2016) and in fis2 seeds (Fig. S3b) (Weinhofer et al. 2010).
+We could observe a clear upregulation of MET3 expression in both fie and msi1 seeds compare to wild-type seeds (t-test p-value of 0.0543 and 0.0114, respectively).
+Using publicly available data, we could see that the upregulation of MET3 is also observed in other PcG mutants (Fig. S3c-d) such as the non FIS-PcG mutant siliques of clf (Fig. S3c) (Liu et al. 2016) and in the FIS-PcG mutant seeds of fis2 (Fig. S3d) (Weinhofer et al. 2010).

 Subsequently, we wanted to know if the effect of the PcG complex was direct or indirect.
 PcG complexes are known to repress gene expression by tri-methylating the Lysine 27 of the Histone H3 tail (H3K27me3) inducing a closed chromatin state at the targeted loci.
 We, therefore, analyzed available H3K27me3 genome-wide Chromatin Immunoprecipitation (ChIP) data.
 We could see that the MET3 locus is covered by H3K27me3 in Arabidopsis seedling samples (Fig. 3f) (Zhang et al. 2007).
-Additionally, using the RepMap2020 tool (Chèneby et al. 2020), we could observe H3K27me3 on the MET3 locus in several independent ChIP experiments including some performed on endosperm tissue (Fig. S3c).
-We conclude that MET3 expression is directly repressed by PcG complex induced H3K27me3 in the endosperm.
+Additionally, using the Rep-Map2020 tool (Chèneby et al. 2020), we could observe H3K27me3 on the MET3 locus in several independent ChIP experiments including some performed on endosperm tissue (Fig. S3e).
+Interestingly, using publicly available allele specific endosperm H3K27me3 ChIP data (Moreno-Romero et al. 2016), we could observe that the maternal allele of MET3 appears to contain more H3K27me3 than the paternal allele in reciprocal crosses using Col-0 and Ler (Fig S3f).
+To test if H3K27me3 mark is responsible for the silencing of the MET3 maternal allele, we performed an allele specific RT-PCR in reciprocal crosses using fie/+ mutants (Fig. 3g).
+In crosses using fie/+ as mother, we could observe biallelic expression of MET3 showing that the silencing of MET3 maternal allele rely on maternal FIE activity.
+It is also important to note that the paternal allele of MET3 is also repressed by maternal FIE (Fig. 3g).
+We conclude that MET3 expression and imprinting is directly regulated by PcG complex induced H3K27me3 in the endosperm.